Tintin-dotcom/China-LongMarch7-Tianzhou2-kOS-Scripts-13-06-2021/README.md

   -> The script does not perform a rendesvouz or a docking.

-  -> Includes .craft files with and without the kOS parts.
+  -> Includes .craft files with and without the kOS parts, both for the
+     Tianzhou 2 spacecraft and the Tianhe core module.

   -> Tested in Kerbal Space Program Version 1.11.2.